 You can request assistance for yourself or another person with a disability by completing the form below.
-You can also contact us on Mondays, Wednesdays, or Fridays from 8:30am-4:00pm by calling 1-800-552-3962 (toll-free) or 804-225-2042 and asking to speak with the Intake and Referral Specialist.
+You can also contact us on Mondays, Wednesdays, or Fridays from 8:30am-4:00pm by calling 1-800-552-3962 (toll-free) or 804-225-2042 and asking to speak with the Advocate on Duty.
 If you don’t speak English, we have access to a “language line” that helps us communicate with you in your own language.

 If you want to report an issue or situation that does not directly affect you or another individual you know, but does affect the rights of individuals with disabilities in general, please send an e-mail summarizing those concerns to email@example.com.

 Our Current Fiscal Year Goals and Focus Areas are the guidelines by which dLCV determines what issues we work on and the level of service provided.
 Remember that each case is unique, and dLCV seeks to provide all individuals who request assistance with legal information, referral to other resources, or advocacy services.

 We can only provide assistance with issues that fall within our Strategic Goals and Focus Areas so that people with disabilities: